To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Healing Process

 Make sure you keep your dog’s bedding clean and monitor the surgical site until it heals fully.
-The space your dog is in should be kept clean, dry, and free of urine and feces.
+The space your dog is in must be kept clean, dry, and free of urine and feces.

 Your vet will tell you when to remove the bandages, typically two to three days after surgery.
 Check with your vet to learn the removal process they recommend.